NUBIC/surveyor/README.md

 # Dependencices

 Surveyor depends on Rails 2.3 and the SASS style sheet language, part of HAML (http://haml.hamptoncatlin.com/download).
-It also depends on fastercsv for csv exports.
 For running the test suite you will need rspec and have the rspec plugin installed in your application.

 # Test Suite and Development